jaccomoc/jactl/docs/pages/faq.md

 ### Is there an IntelliJ plugin for Jactl?

-At the moment, no, there is no plugin available but work is underway, so I hope to have a plugin available in the future.
+Yes, there is an IntelliJ plugin.
+It is in the process of being released into the Intellij marketplace for plugins and should be available from within IntelliJ shortly.

+The source code for the plugin can be found here: [Jactl IntelliJ Plugin](https://github.com/jaccomoc/jactl-intellij-plugin)

 ### How can I improve the runtime speed of my Jactl script?